- COVID-19 UPDATE

 - Do you provide Traveler's Insurance?

 A. People from all walks of life sail with us.
-They come from all parts of the United States and other areas of the world too.
+They come from all parts of the United States and the world.
 On most cruises, you'll find the young, middle aged and seniors traveling as singles, couples, or groups of friends.
 Singles tell us they feel comfortable on our cruises, and the camaraderie on board leaves many with friends for a lifetime.
 Our minimum age is 16.
 We occasionally make exceptions for young teens traveling with their families, but not for children under 12 unless it is a private charter.

-A. We try to give folks the opportunity to get ashore every day, either in the evening when we drop anchor or in the morning before we get underway.
-Sometimes there will be an opportunity to shop in a small village, but you should try to bring everything you will need for your trip.
+A. We try to give our guests the opportunity to get ashore every day, either in the evening when we drop anchor or in the morning before we get underway.
+Sometimes there will be an opportunity to shop in a small village, but you should plan to bring everything you will need for your trip.

 A. Crewing is optional.
 The crew will encourage you to participate, especially by helping to raise and lower the schooner's sails; you are welcome to pitch in or just sit back and relax.

 A. Seasickness is seldom a problem aboard our windjammers because of the stable motion of the vessels and the protected waters they cruise.
-However, if you feel the need for a little extra insurance-especially if you have a tendency to motion sickness in the rear seat of a car-bring along some precautions or remedies, whether that's ear patches from your doctor, sea bracelets, Dramamine, or ginger.
+However, if you feel the need for a little extra insurance, bring along some precautions or remedies such as ear patches from your doctor, sea bracelets, Dramamine, or ginger.

 A. Cabins are comfortable but rather small and intended primarily for sleeping and storing your gear.
 Most cabins have either a double bed or two single beds, although we have some private singles and Pullman berths.
 Mattresses, pillows, sheets, blankets and towels are provided.
 Each cabin has a porthole or window in the room.
 All open, except for those in the two private singles on the Grace Bailey.